 By providing the highest standard of integrated services for men in our dual diagnosis treatment programs, WestBridge has become a national leader in the behavioral health profession.
 We use co-occurring disorders treatment, an evidence-based approach that helps males with co-occurring mental illness and substance use disorders recover while receiving mental health and addiction treatment at the same time, in the same setting.
-The fathers, sons, brothers, husbands and partners who come into our program receive individualized care and evidence-based strategies geared specifically to their needs, as well as their strengths and those of their families.
+The gentlemen who come into our program receive individualized care and evidence-based strategies geared specifically to their needs, as well as their strengths and those of their families.

-Among dual diagnosis rehab centers, WestBridge excels in the successful treatment of those with co-occurring disorders.
+Among dual diagnosis treatment centers, WestBridge excels in the successful treatment of men with co-occurring disorders.
 Our residential centers in Manchester, New Hampshire, and Brooksville, Florida, welcome men over the age of 18 who experience co-occurring mental health and substance use disorders.
 By establishing collaborative relationships with participants at our dual diagnosis treatment centers, we remain supportive from the first phone call.

 Co-Occurring Disorders Treatment Includes Family Education and Support